Land and Property Ownership in Indonesia

 1. Hak Milik or The Freehold

-Hak Milik or in other words Freehold title can only be held by an Indonesian citizen or by Indonesian legal entities.
+Hak Milik or in other words Freehold title can only be held by an Indonesian citizen or by Indonesian legal entities under certain circumstances.
 Important to realize that the freehold title gives you the rights to use your land in any way.
-However, it does not mean foreigners can capitalize on natural resources under the land.
+However, it does not mean they can capitalize on natural resources under the land.
 Also, the Freehold title gives you the rights to sell, exchange, or use it as a mortgage.

 2. Hak Guna Usaha or The Right of Exploitation